From Crypto-Native to Crypto-Enabled

 Unfortunately, the latest proposed changes to the CFAA don’t make it better; they actually make it worse.

 It’s absolutely important that we protect our networks and computer systems through technical and legal means.
-But the way to do it can’t be to criminalize tons of pretty regular behavior and quash the kind of experimenting and hacking (the good kind) that has been at the root of so much of our innovation and progress.
+But the way to do it can’t be to criminalize tons of pretty regular behavior and quash the kind of experimenting and hacking (the good kind) that has

 The Computer Fraud and Abuse Act is a law that intends to protect computer systems from intruders and criminals.